If you’ve not noticed, this is a particularly bad year for allergies in Colorado.

 Recovering from depression should always incorporate more activity, not less, especially doing things that are meaningful, social, fun, or create a sense of accomplishment.
 If being tired is getting in the way, you’re going to you’re life is uninteresting, drab, and blah.

-I always treat depression from a holistic angle.
+I always offer treatment for depression from a holistic angle.
 If you’re having allergies or other physical problems while experiencing depression, it’s always worth treating those problems in conjunction with therapy or medication.
+Contact me to learn more.

 Here’s some more info: